GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web-pt-ii/index.md

 ## Conclusion

-Thißs is not the end of WebXR updates or articles.
+This is not the end of WebXR updates or articles.
 You can find a [reference for all of WebXR's interfaces and members](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) at MDN.
 For upcoming enhancements to the interfaces themselves, follow